 |Other (Waste Heat/Petroleum Coke)||315||0.15%||-||-||-||315||0.11%|

 Total System Electric Generation and Methodology

 Quarterly data reports submitted by balancing authorities for energy imports and exports are used to determine the net energy imports for California.
-Imports are tracked for two geographical regions: the Northwest and the Southwest.
-The allocation of fuel types is based on Power Source Disclosure reports from LSEs such as investor-owned utilities, publicly owned utilities, and community-choice aggregators.
+Imports are tracked from two geographical regions: the Northwest and the Southwest.
+The allocation of fuel types is based on Power Source Disclosure annual reports from load-serving entities such as investor-owned utilities, publicly owned utilities, and community-choice aggregators.

 Unspecified power refers to electricity that is not traceable to a specific generating facility, such as electricity traded through open market transactions.
-Unspecified sources of power are typically a mix of resource types, and may include renewables.
-This category can also include spot market purchases, wholesale energy purchases, and purchases from pools of electricity where the original source of fuel can no longer be determined.
-As mentioned, it can also include renewable energy from a certified renewable facility that has been sold separately from its renewable attributes, or RECs.
-Renewable energy without its corresponding RECs is sometimes referred to as “null energy.”
+Unspecified sources of power are typically a mix of resource types and may include renewables.
+This category can also include spot market purchases, wholesale energy purchases, and purchases from pools of electricity where the original fuel source can no longer be determined.
+It can also include energy from a CEC-certified renewable facility that has been sold separately from its renewable energy certificates, or RECs.
+Renewable energy sold without corresponding RECs is sometimes referred to as “null energy.”

 California Energy Mix: Total in-state electric generation plus Northwest and Southwest energy imports

 California Power Mix: Percentage of specified fuel types derived from the California Energy Mix for use on the annual Power Content Label

 In-State Generation: Energy from power plants physically located in the state of California